Bharat9848/notes/aiAgents.md

 - Behavioural
   1. incosistency: model generates different output on slightly different or same prompts.
 It happens due to sampling technique used in model itself.
   2. hallucination: responses are not based on the facts.
 It happens due to many possible reason- model takes its output and considered it as a fact.
 Model is trained on non-factual data etc.

+- Regression
+  - model should be consitent in its answering.
+### Metrics
-- Performance
+1. Performance
-  - Latency problems
+  - Latency
   - agent cost
   - no of avg steps to complete the task
   - per action latency
+  - system metrics like latency throughput.
+  - llm performance metrics.
+2. Quality metrics
+  1. LLM subcomponent
+  - llm response quality metrics like faithfulness, response accuracy etc
+  - citation quality
+  - noise filtering
+  - input tokens
+  - input token division between think, generation and output formatting
-- Regression
+  - output tokens
-  - model should be consitent in its answering.
-- Metrics
+  - RAGA's library
+  2. RAG subcomponent
+  - recall and precision metrics using human annotated dataset.
+  3. Agent subcomponent
   - Valid plan percentage
   - invalid tool call frequency in last X sec window
   - valid tool call percentage.
   - no of iterations from invalid plan to valid plan.
   - tool wise invocation failures
-  - input tokens
-  - input token division between think, generation and output formatting
+  4. Overall system metrics
+  - Human feedback with thumb up and down with optional text box for feedback
+  - LLM as a judge.
+  - Human annotated dataset.
-  - output tokens
+  - Response evaluation
-- Logging
+### Logging
   - tool invocation failure, input and output
   - Each stage input/output.
   - plan steps
+### Trace
+### References
+- Phoenix by arize - observability tool.

 ---